 In addition to others in the department, you will also work with colleagues in the SCITT, throughout the Academy, in learning support and the Senior Leadership Team who will be pro-active in helping you.
 One of the advantages of choosing school based training is that you spend a significant amount of time in schools which have been selected because they want to train new entrants to the profession to become outstanding practitioners.

+A PGCE involves a course of academic study that results in a professional academic qualification.
+When combined with a programme leading to QTS, develops your understanding of the theory of education and teaching methods.
 This is delivered by Sheffield Hallam University will also take place on four Fridays across the year at the SCITT Training Centre (Nottingham).
 There are two PGCE assignments due in January and May.
 The PGCE is optional on the salaried route.